 If your business does have a credit score, then this will be used by the SBA or lender to ascertain your business’s track record with credit repayment.

-As above, if your business has a credit history, you should invest the time to pull your business’s report from the three major credit reporting agencies.
-Then ensure that it is error-free before you process with your application.
+If your business has a credit history, you should invest the time to pull your business’s report from Dun & Bradstreet.
+Then ensure that it is error-free before you move forward with applying for a Small Business Administration loan.

 3. A Professional Resume

 When applying you should also submit a professional resume.
-This details your business and industry experience and is your chance to let the lender or SBA know why you are qualified to run your business and make it a success.
+This details your business and industry experience.
+This is your chance to let the lender or SBA know why you are qualified to run your business and make it a success.

 4. Your Personal Tax Returns